Home to a new vice president of the ICC Court

-The standout firm in Colombia for international arbitration, many would say, Gómez-Pinzón Zuleta Abogados arose through the merger of two full-service firms – Gómez Pinzón Abogados and Zuleta & Partners Legal Group.
+A standout firm in Colombia for international arbitration, Gómez-Pinzón Zuleta Abogados arose through the 2008 merger of two firms – disputes boutique Zuleta & Partners and transactional firm Gómez Pinzón Abogados.

 Ranking guides put the firm, which is based in Bogotá, among the top practices in the country for dispute resolution.